Hot Chocolate

 "I'll have a hot chocolate, please."

-Most cafés will prepare it with steamed milk unless you request otherwise.
+Most cafés prepare it with steamed milk unless you request otherwise.

 With customization: